k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 The following input arguments are specific to the **MaskingSequence** Actor:

-* **sequenceInterface**, the interface where the sequence is defined with the name stored in the **sequenceId** input argument if set.
+* **sequenceInterface** - the interface where the sequence is defined with the name stored in the **sequenceId** input argument if set.
 If the sequenceId is empty, the sequence name is taken from the **maskingId** input argument.
 The sequence next value implementation method depends on the sequence definition set by the **sequenceInterface** input argument.
 [Click for more information about Sequence Next Value](08_sequence_implementation_guide.md#sequence-next-value).
 * **initialValue** and **increment**, define the initial value of the sequence and the value of the increment.

 ### How Do I Mask Data using Masking Actors?